hieuimba/stock-mkt-dashboard/README.md

 ![Untitled](https://github.com/hieuimba/stock-mkt-dashboard/assets/89481020/8182e21c-b228-4e28-8c1c-8deed4ec822e)

 **Logic App:**
-- Logic App is great for building an API but is more expensive than Azure Fuctions.
+- Logic App is great for building an API but is more expensive than Azure Functions.
 I find it’s generally worth it if you want the flow control operators and/or the built-in connectors for Azure services.
-- In this app, the pre-built Azure AD authentication provided by Logic App is perfect for connecting to SQL server, which saves me the hassle of manually setting up a connection otherwise.
+- In this app, I used the pre-built Azure AD authentication connector to connect to the SQL warehouse, which eliminates the hassle of manually setting up a connection otherwise.

  ![Untitled2](https://github.com/hieuimba/stock-mkt-dashboard/assets/89481020/b66190a2-8d61-4b87-816f-4d5d8bf7100e)

+**Data Warehouse**
+- If the final data model is complex, it is useful to break down the transformation processes into manageable steps or layers.
+Typically the first layer is the raw layer.
+Subsequent layers perform specific transformations that bring the data closer to its desired output.
+These layers help in organizing and simplifying the entire process.
+As an added benefit, this reduces the query time on the front end by shifting the heavy lifting to the database side, typically done only once per day rather than with every query.